manuGil/lecture-notes/git-lecture-notes.md

 ### b.
 HEAD
 > In the following parts (b-e) is more critical to **put attention** than to follow along.
 Put attention, follow along only if you won't lose focus.

 > The **HEAD** refers to the current active branch in the git history tree.
 Because we haven't created any more branches.
-The current history tree only contains one single branch called by default *master*.
-In our case HEAD points to the most recent commit in the master branch.
+The current history tree only contains one single branch, called by default **master** or **main**.
+In our case HEAD points to the most recent commit in the *master/main* branch.
 We can refer to the most recent commit using HEAD as an identifier.

 ### c.
 Let's change the author's name in our count-lines.py